Security-Onion-Solutions/securityonion-docs/soup.rst

 Security Onion Version Updates
 ------------------------------

 When we release a new version of Security Onion, we update the :ref:`release-notes` section and publish a blog post to https://blog.securityonion.net.
 You'll want to review these for any relevant information about the individual updates.
-For a full version update, soup will update :ref:`salt` code and all :ref:`docker` images.
+If ``soup`` finds a full version update, then it will update :ref:`salt` code and all :ref:`docker` images.
 It will also update the Security Onion version in ``/etc/soversion``.

 Security Onion Hotfixes
 -----------------------